jafaryor/algorithms-and-data-structures/src/data-structures/trie/readme.md

 ### Properties
 As with search trees, tries are data structures composed of nodes that contain links that are either null or references to other nodes.
 Each node is pointed to by just one other node, which is called its parent (except for one node, the root, which has no nodes pointing to it), and each node may has `R` links, where `R` is the alphabet size.

-Although  links  point  to  nodes,  we  can  view  each  link  as  point-ing  to  a  trie,  the  trie  whose  root  is  the  referenced  node.
+Although  links  point  to  nodes,  we  can  view  each  link  as  pointing  to  a  trie,  the  trie  whose  root  is  the  referenced  node.

 Each node also has a corresponding __value__, which may be `null` or the value associated  with  one  of  the  string  keys  in the  symbol  table.
 Specifically,  we  store the value associated with each key in the node corresponding to its last character.